rejzx/aaa/README.md

 # mip-st-11-hlavac-par-rejzx
 mip-st-11-hlavac-par-rejzx created by GitHub Classroom

+This program is aim for work with database of Cars and thei attributes It has been made in additional oreder

 1. Function Main created
 2. All functions has been declared
 3. Functions has been renamed